Best international money transfer apps 2026 — ReviewYourWealth

 Currencies held40+ currencies in one account

-Debit cardWise card — spends from lowest-fee currency, converts at mid-market rate
+Debit cardWise card — spends from the lowest-fee currency, converts at mid-market rate

-Receive paymentsReceive in local currencies as if you had a local bank account
+Receive paymentsReceive in local currencies as if you held a local bank account

-Send to 160+ countriesMost currencies, with delivery times from instant to 2 business days
+Send to 160+ countriesDelivery from instant to ~2 business days depending on corridor

 • Mid-market exchange rate — no markup on the rate itself

-• Transparent flat fees — shown upfront before confirming
+• Transparent flat fees — shown in full before you confirm

 • Multi-currency account — hold 40+ currencies, receive in 10+ with local details

-• Wise debit card — spend in any currency at mid-market rate
+• Wise debit card — spend in any currency at the mid-market rate

 • 160+ countries, fast delivery — most major corridors instant or same-day

-• Not free — fees apply on most transfers (though cheaper than banks)
+• Not free — fees apply on most transfers (though far below bank costs)

-• Not a bank — funds not FDIC/FSCS insured (safeguarded per regulation)
+• Not a bank — funds are safeguarded per regulation, not FDIC/FSCS deposit-insured

 Sending $1,000 USD → EURWiseTypical Bank